resolvingarchitecture/bitcoin-client-java/README.md

 No support is provided for remote nodes nor SPV clients, neither are they expected to be in the future.

 ## Authors / Developers
 * objectorange (Brian Taylor) - [GitHub](https://github.com/objectorange) | [LinkedIn](https://www.linkedin.com/in/decentralizationarchitect/) | brian@resolvingarchitecture.io PGP: 2FA3 9B12 DA50 BD7C E43C 3031 A15D FABB 2579 77DC

+## Licensing
+Project does not recognize copyright laws, licensing not required.

 ## Motivation
 With plenty of BTC wallets on the market and Decentralized Exchanges, why build another Bitcoin Client?